FC Balagne

 FC Balagne is a French football club based in L'Île-Rousse, Haute-Corse, Corsica.
 It was known as FB Île Rousse during the period between 2008 and 2018, and under other names prior to that.
-As of the 2022–23 season, the club play in Championnat National 3, the fifth level of French football.
+As of the 2024–2025 season, the club play in Championnat National 2, the fourth level of French football, after gaining promotion as champion of Championnat National 3.

 History

 The club was founded as FA Île-Rousse in 1976.